• Skip to primary navigation

 Description

-These easy to make gluten-free pumpkin chocolate chip muffins will quickly become a family favorite.
-The combination of pumpkin and chocolate together is fantastic.
+Moist gluten-free pumpkin chocolate chip muffins are easy to make, dairy-free, and will quickly become a family favorite.
+They have the perfect blend of cozy fall flavors and melty chocolate chips.

 Ingredients